 Once the Office of Student Life has received notification of expulsion, suspension, dismissal, or withdrawal, housing assignments of the student are cancelled.
 The student must vacate the assigned room and return the room key and student ID to the Office of Student Life within the time prescribed by the Provost and Dean of the College or contained in the disciplinary letter.

 Property remaining in an assigned space or left on campus after the deadline is considered abandoned and will be donated to local charities or discarded at the discretion of the Office of Student Life.

 Exterior entrances of all student residence houses are locked 24 hours a day, 7 days a week.
 All major residential houses are equipped with exterior door access control.

-Cards lost or stolen during normal business hours (9am-5pm, Monday through Friday) should be reported immediately to the Help Desk at help email@example.com or in person in the SCOPE forum on the third floor of Commons.
+Cards lost or stolen during normal business hours (9:00 am-5:00 pm, Monday through Friday) should be reported immediately to the Help Desk at help email@example.com or in person in the SCOPE forum on the third floor of Commons.

 After normal business hours, students should immediately report missing cards to Campus Safety.

 During weekends and in the evenings, a temporary courtesy card will be provided by Campus Safety.
 This temporary card will expire at the end of the first business day.
-Lost cards will be deactivated and students will be required to purchase a new card, at the cost of $15, by emailing the Help Desk at help firstname.lastname@example.org and picking up the new ID card in the SCOPE forum on the third floor of Commons.
+Lost cards will be deactivated and students will be required to purchase a new card, at the cost of $15, by emailing the Help Desk at firstname.lastname@example.org and picking up the new ID card in the SCOPE forum on the third floor of Commons.